 - Sure Start staffs two adults for every 18 to 20 students.
 Local or state licensing boards determine Head Start’s staff-to-child ratios.

-- Sure Start staff work with Department of Defense Education Activity special education staff to determine the best placement and services for a child.
+- Sure Start staff works with DODEA Student Services staff to determine the best placement and support services for each child.

-If you think your preschooler may be a good fit for the Sure Start program, contact your school liaison, your installation’s elementary school or your Military and Family Support Center.
-You can look up contact information at MilitaryINSTALLATIONS.
-Or Visit the Department of Defense Education Activity’s Early Childhood Education website to see if your child is eligible for Sure Start.
+If you think your preschooler may be a good fit for the Sure Start program, contact your local school liaison, your installation’s elementary school office or your Military and Family Support Center.
+You can look up installation contact information at MilitaryINSTALLATIONS.
+You can also visit DODEA’s Early Learning page to see if your child is eligible to apply for Sure Start.

 In addition to the Sure Start resources, families with exceptional family members can explore the